UniPiTechnology/evok/README.md

 # What's news
 We have updated several functions and added some.
+- New evok is available only on debian 12 (bookworm).
+  If you want new evok, you must reinstall your OS.
 - We rewrote the entire evok in python3.
 - We change alias saving system.
   Now they are not saved permanently immediately after setting, but after 5 minutes